postsharp/Metalama.Documentation/content/patterns/caching/redis.md

     [!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/Redis/Redis.Program.cs marker="AddCaching"]

+4. We recommend initializing the caching service during the initialization sequence of your application, otherwise the service will be initialized lazily upon first use.
+Get the <xref:Metalama.Patterns.Caching.ICachingService>   interface from the <xref:System.IServiceProvider> and call the <xref"Metalama.Patterns.Caching.ICachingService.InitializeAsync> method.

+    [!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/Redis/Redis.Program.cs marker="Initialize"]

 ### Example: caching using Redis

 Here is an update of the example used in <xref:caching-getting-started>, modified to use Redis instead of `MemoryCache` as the caching back-end.